 Initiation of Recall Process

-- A dialog box will appear with two options: ‘Delete unread copies of this message’ or ‘Delete unread copies and replace with a new message’.
-Select the option that suits your needs
+5. A dialog box will appear with two options: ‘Delete unread copies of this message’ or ‘Delete unread copies and replace with a new message’.
+Choose one of the two based on your situation.

 Confirming the Recall

-- Outlook will send you a notification message indicating whether the recall was successful or not for each recipient.
-This message will be located in your ‘Inbox’.
+3. Outlook will send you a notification message indicating letting you know whether the recall was successful or not for each recipient.
+You will get this notification in your ‘Inbox’.

-The process of recalling an email in Outlook is straightforward, but keep in mind that the success of the recall is highly dependent on the email’s status (read or unread) at the recipient’s end and the settings on their Outlook client.
+While Outlook makes it easy to recall an email, keep in mind that the success of the recall is highly dependent on the email’s status (read or unread) at the recipient’s end and the settings on their Outlook client.
 Always double-check your emails before hitting send to minimize the need for recalls.

 Understanding the Limitations of Email Recall in Outlook